Lanchu2hen9/CCLanchuBlog/posts/AT3-Concept-blog-post.md

 Apparently the code is the instructions telling the browser **how** to get the URL address of the connectee on the other end of the WebRTC.

+## WebCam API:

+Saw another classmate in another class playing around with the WebCam, it turns out they were using WebCam API, I was briefly thinking of using this API.
+But I think its less of "connecting people from across the internet" and moreso of using your WebCam on your camera.

+Just consulted the AI, it turns out the WebCam API is apart of WebRTC, and it can be used for "Augmented Reality (AR); filters and stuff, and motion detection or face tracking."

 [Top ⬆︎](#)
 </font>